Blasphemy law: Netherlands

 In 1966, the Public Prosecution Service prosecuted writer Gerard Reve under Article 147.
 In his novel Nader tot U ("Nearer to Thee"), Reve describes the narrator's sexual intercourse with God, who is incarnated in a donkey.
 The court of first instance convicted Reve, but he appealed.
 In April 1968, an appeals court quashed the conviction.
-This effectively made the Dutch blasphemy law dead letter.

 In November 2008, Justice Minister Ernst Hirsch Ballin expressed the country's coalition government's intent to repeal Article 147.
 He said the government would strengthen the legislation against discrimination to prohibit any insult to any group of people.
 In May 2009, the government decided to leave the law as it is.
 The decision followed a high court ruling in which a man who had put up a poster that read "stop the tumour that is Islam" was found not guilty of insulting a group of people on the grounds of their religion.
-The decision not to abolish the ban on blasphemy was partly motivated to ensure the support of the orthodox Christian SGP for the minority government in the senate.
+The decision not to abolish the ban on blasphemy was partly motivated to ensure the support of the conservative Reformed Christian SGP for the minority government in the senate.
 After a general election in 2012, a new coalition government was formed and a majority of parliament pledged to support a proposal to repeal the blasphemy law.

 In November 2012, parliament decided to overturn the blasphemy laws.
-It would pass with support from the VVD, but the fundamentalist Christian group SGP were strongly opposed to the measure.
+It would pass with support from the VVD, but the SGP were strongly opposed to the measure.
 According to the SGP, the decision to lift the ban on blasphemy is a "painful loss of a moral anchor and a symptom of a spiritual crisis".

-On 1 February 2014, the law on blasphemy was officially abolished.
+On 1 February 2014, the law on blasphemy was abolished.